 12. Peanut Butter Oatmeal Cookies

 These are so delicious and easy to make!
 They’re usually gone within a day or two at my house.
-Recipe listed below or get a printable version in my Free Resource Library (sign up at the bottom of this post).
+Recipe listed below or get a printable version in my Free Resource Library.

 Healthy Teacher Recipes